 The depth of his sensitivity is part of him that I truly cherish.
-But it also leaves me feeling vulnerable.
+But it also leaves me feeling immensely vulnerable.

-You see, as deeply as he feels love, he feels other emotions.
+As deeply as he feels love, he feels other emotions.

 When he’s excited, he’s practically swinging from the rafters.
 When he’s happy, he’s shrill and elated.
 And when he’s sad, he’s crestfallen.
 But it’s his anger that makes me feel like I’m up the proverbial creek without a paddle.